betuldince/betuldince.github.io/_posts/2021-09-01-graphic-design-intern.md

 image8: /assets/image/9.png
 ---

-I am happy to say that I have successfully completed my graphic design internship at METU.
-I was doing graphic design for the first time and in these two months I realized that I love graphic design.
-Here I share a few of my works that I hope will inspire you.
+I'm delighted to announce the successful culmination of my enriching graphic design internship at METU.
+Embarking on this journey, I ventured into the realm of graphic design for the first time, and over the course of these two transformative months, I've come to a resounding realization—I have developed a profound passion for graphic design.